mesyamaureen/datenbanksystem01/README.md

 5) Then enter the command `git add --a`
 6) Then enter the command `git commit -m "enter any message about the changes made"`
 7) Then enter the command `git push`
-Please note that when you enter a new command, make sure that the CLI has done loading/processing (This can be known when the CLI has given you a new command line (the line where you can type onto after the $ sign))